 Finally, we will conduct a cost effectiveness analysis (CEA).
 Our analyses will assess the incremental cost-per-quit and cost-per-quality adjusted life year (QALY) saved from a societal perspective and also a health system (e.g., accountable care organization) perspective in accordance with current practice recommendations.
-63 The incremental cost-per-quit of NRTS vs. ET is estimated as: (Total costs at follow-up for NRTS participants - Total costs at follow-up for ET participants)/(Total successful quits at follow-up for NRTS participants - Total successful quits at follow-up for ET participants).
-The cost per QALY saved is estimated as (Total lifetime costs for NRTS participants - Total lifetime costs for ET participants)/(Total quality-adjusted life expectancy for NRTS participants).
+The incremental cost-per-quit of NRTS vs. ET is estimated as: (Total costs at follow-up for NRTS participants - Total costs at follow-up for ET participants)/(Total successful quits at follow-up for NRTS participants - Total successful quits at follow-up for ET participants).
+The cost per QALY saved is estimated as (Total lifetime costs for NRTS participants - Total lifetime costs for ET participants - Total quality-adjusted life expectancy for NRTS participants - Total quality-adjusted life expectancy for ET participants).